-Hopefully, this article will help you understand some of the relatively new investing options at your disposal and then, perhaps, decide which option and which company you want to use.
+Hopefully, this article will help you understand some of the investing options at your disposal and then, perhaps, decide which option and which company you want to use.

 On the heels of the 2007-08 global financial crisis, robo-advisors emerged.
 A robo-advisor is an algorithm that automates your investments by matching you with a pre-built portfolio based on your goals and risk tolerance.

-Because of the automation, using a robo-advisor is much cheaper than hiring a personal financial advisor, which tends to cost in the neighborhood of 1% of your portfolio each year.
+Because of the automation, using a robo-advisor is much cheaper than hiring a personal financial advisor, which tends to cost 1% of your portfolio each year.

 However, competition is causing the boundaries between self-investing, investing through a financial advisor and investing with a robo-advisor to become less rigid.

 With a hybrid, consumers can enjoy the best of both worlds.
 You get the cheaper prices of robo-advisors.
-You also get a more personalized experience with access to a financial advisor who can help you with financial planning that goes beyond investing.
+You also get a more personalized experience with access to a financial advisor and digital financial planning and tracking tools.